demisto/content-docs/content-repo/extra-docs/packs/Prisma-Cloud.md

 The pack contains the **Prisma Cloud (RedLock)** integration.
 Read more about the integration in the [Prisma Cloud (RedLock)](https://xsoar.pan.dev/docs/reference/integrations/red-lock) article.

 ## Classifiers & Mappers
-- **Prisma Cloud - Classifier** - Classifies incoming Prisma Cloud events, that are being created through the 'fetch incidents' command in the Prisma Cloud integration.
+- **Prisma Cloud - Classifier** - Classifies incoming Prisma Cloud events that are created through the 'fetch incidents' command in the Prisma Cloud integration.
-- **Prisma Cloud - Incoming Mapper** - Maps incoming Prisma Cloud event fields, that are being created through the 'fetch incidents' command in the Prisma Cloud integration.
+- **Prisma Cloud - Incoming Mapper** - Maps incoming Prisma Cloud event fields that are created through the 'fetch incidents' command in the Prisma Cloud integration.
-- **Prisma Cloud App - Classifier** - Classifies incoming Prisma Cloud events, that are being pushed into XSOAR through the Prisma Cloud App add-on.
+- **Prisma Cloud App - Classifier** - Classifies incoming Prisma Cloud events that are pushed into Cortex XSOAR through the Prisma Cloud App add-on.
-- **Prisma Cloud App - Incoming Mapper** - Maps incoming Prisma Cloud event fields, that are being pushed into XSOAR through the Prisma Cloud App add-on.
+- **Prisma Cloud App - Incoming Mapper** - Maps incoming Prisma Cloud event fields that are pushed into Cortex XSOAR through the Prisma Cloud App add-on.

 ## Playbooks
 The pack contains many playbooks, including major playbooks associated with the incident types in the pack, and also sub-playbooks that perform remediation on specific Prisma Cloud policy violations.

-Some of the remediation playbooks in the Prisma Cloud pack, which contain remediation policies for the major cloud providers:
+Some of the remediation playbooks in the Prisma Cloud pack containing remediation policies for the major cloud providers:

 ### AWS
 - [AWS EC2 Instance Misconfiguration](https://xsoar.pan.dev/docs/reference/playbooks/prisma-cloud-remediation---aws-ec2-instance-misconfiguration)